Orton-Gillingham Training and Certification: The BEST Options

 ✏️ This approach is over 100 years old and highly effective to teach ALL learners, including those with reading disabilities and dyslexia.

-But with so many programs out there, it can be quite confusing to figure out what is best.
-So we’re making it easy to understand so you can be informed before choosing the best option that fits your needs!
+But with so many programs out there, it can be confusing to figure out what is best.
+So we’re making it easy to understand so you can be informed before choosing the option that fits your needs!

 👩🏫 OG Training or Certification: What’s the Difference?